Resources · Meeting Types

 Closed A.A.
 Meetings

-Reserved for people who have a desire to stop drinking.
-Closed meetings are where the work tends to go deepest.
+For A.A. members and for those who have a desire to stop drinking.
+Closed meetings are where many members do their most personal work.

 A small intimate basement meeting room with a tight circle of chairs